 You aren’t working out to lose weight.
 You’re working out to live a longer, healthier life with your family.

 You aren’t getting out of debt because your tired of paying interest.
 You're getting out of debt because you want safety for you and your family.

 Let’s try an example…

-When said at the beginning of this post: "I’m going to get out of debt”, there was no motivating need attached to it.
+When said at the beginning of this post: “I’m going to pay off my student loans”, there was no motivating need attached to it.

 Doing that tied the objective to a very basic and powerful need for food, shelter, and safety, which would be in jeopardy if you start struggling financially.

 All of a sudden your objective carries some actual weight because it has a powerful reason to see it all of the way through.